lukasroegner/homebridge-nello/README.md

 **video.maxFPS** (optional): Maximum frame per seconds of the stream.
 Default set 30 FPS.

-**homekitUser** (optional): I recommend to create another account in the nello app for this plugin.
+**homekitUser** (optional): It's recommended to create another account in the nello app for this plugin.
 In order to prevent duplicated notification you should enter the user name of this HomeKit account.
 Default value is undefined.

 ## Implementation Details